getodk/docs/odkx-src/app-designer-overview.rst

 .. note::

   The development environment does not allow you to submit data to a server.
-ODK Deploy (currently under development, not yet released) will provide this functionality.
+ODK-X Deploy (currently under development, not yet released) will provide this functionality.

 .. _app-designer-overview-customize: